 Citric acid is a weak organic acid that is found naturally in citrus fruits.
 The acid gives citrus fruits their sour taste and is most concentrated in lemons and limes.
 Pineapple and berries also contain minimal amounts of citric acid.

 Citric acid works by softening hard water and dissolving the minerals that cause staining.
 It also lowers the pH levels of bacteria, removing mold, mildew, and bacteria.
 It’s a safe and effective choice for your family, your pets, your plumbing and your septic system (if you have one).

-Let it sit for 5 or 10 minutes and then simply wipe the stains away!
+Let it sit for 5 or 10 minutes and then simply wipe the rust stains away!
 Light stains may not even require wiping, just rinse them right off with water.
 The solution is also effective for removing scum from stainless fixtures and leaves them looking shiny and new.